TDM 40100: Project 2 - Basic Python, Environment & Dependency Management, Documentation

 Question 3 (2 points)

-Conda is another widely used environment management system, with the main difference from venv being that it works across multiple languages and is not limited to Python packages.
+Conda is another widely used environment management system, with the main difference from a pip virtual environment being that it works across multiple languages and is not limited to Python packages.
 It is also fast since we are installing precompiled binary packages on Conda; users have less worries when it comes to compiling extension modules of libraries written in different languages.
 Another difference is that while most environments are created and used at the scope of the project, Conda environments can be used across various projects and be activated from any location.

 conda create --name <env>

-Replace <env> with your environment name.
+with your environment name.
 You can also specify Python version by adding 'python=version' at the end.

 Activate with: